buddhiprab/jpmorgan-settlement-enrichment-service/README.md

 ## Settlements Enrichment Service

+Developed by: Buddhi Prabhathtus

 #### How to run the program.
 This API has been developed using below tech stack

+* Java 8
+* Maven
+* Spring Boot 2.3.0
-Java 8, Maven, Spring Boot 2.3.0, Spring Boot Embedded Tomcat, H2 Embedded Database
+* Spring Boot Embedded Tomcat
+* H2 Embedded Database

-##### To run the API
+* lombok

 Assuming JAVA_HOME environment variable already set to Java 8 sdk in your environment and you have maven installed.